Git vs Perforce for Unreal and Unity projects

 Content

-When you start collaborating on an Unreal, Unity or other game project, you definitely need version control, because working from a Dropbox or shared server will not work.
-In game development, AR/VR projects or virtual production, the two most popular systems are Perforce and Git.
+If you are starting a project or collaborating on an Unreal, Unity, or another game engine, it is recommended that you use version control.
+Working from a Dropbox or other shared server can cause problems due to the nature of instant syncing cloud storage.
+In software development, game development, AR/VR projects or virtual production, the two most popular systems are Perforce and Git.
 A version control system is the foundation of your pipeline, and this article will help you decide which one is best for you.

-Disclaimer: Anchorpoint is developing a Git-based solution, but we will do our best to remain objective.
+Disclaimer: Our Anchorpoint app is developed as a Git-based solution, but we will do our best to remain objective.

 Comparing Git vs Perforce